Perpetual Futures Trading FAQs

 Your trade will be processed based on your order specifications and current market conditions.

-Perps use an “index‐based” Mark Price and an 8-hour funding interval.
+Perps use an “index‐based” **Mark Price** and an 1-hour **funding interval**.

 Liquidations are triggered when your **Maintenance Margin** (based on Mark Price) hits the auto-close threshold.
 Your **Maintenance Margin Ratio (MMR)** must stay below 100 %.
 If Account Equity ÷ Position Notional ≥ MMR falls to 100 %, the liquidation engine will begin to close positions and/or sell collateral in an orderly fashion, The system first attempts to close via the order book, then, if needed, taps liquidity providers to protect against negative balances.